YottaDB/YDBDoc/ProgGuide/extrout.rst

 Call-ins can be nested by making an external call function in-turn call back into YottaDB.
 Each gtm_ci() called from an External Call library creates a call-in base frame at $ZLEVEL 1 and executes the M routine at $ZLEVEL 2.
 The nested call-in stack unwinds automatically when the External Call function returns to YottaDB.

 YottaDB currently allows up to 10 levels of nesting, if TP is not used, and less than 10 if YottaDB supports call-ins from a transaction (see “Rules to Follow in Call-Ins”).
-YottaDB reports the error GTM-E-CIMAXLEVELS when the nesting reaches its limit.
+YottaDB reports the error YDB-E-CIMAXLEVELS when the nesting reaches its limit.

 Following are the YottaDB commands, Intrinsic Special Variables, and functions whose behavior changes in the context of every new nested call-in environment.